pyscript/pspkg/README.md

 pip install -e .[dev]
 ```

+We have a simple Makefile to automate common local development tasks.
+Please
+read it to learn more.

 Many thanks for wanting to improve the project.

 Contributions are welcome without prejudice from *anyone* irrespective of